ytbryan/aka/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#### Let's face it, creating alias isn't hard.
+aka is that shortcut to create more terminal shortcuts.
+Creating alias isn't hard.
+You just need to repeat these steps: open editor to open dot file.
+Add `alias something='something'`, save dot file.
+Source dot file.
+Every Single Time.
+These steps are just unnecessary.

+#### What's alias
+alias is built-in functions on your terminal to navigate directory, execute commands and accomplish daily task via the terminal without the use of a GUI or a mouse.